AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/creating-and-managing-reports/filter-reports-time-frames.md

 1. These modifiers are available for any date field in a filter or a prompt in any report.
 1. Click **Save + Close**.

-## Built-in time frame modifiers
+## Built-in time frame modifiers {#built-in-time-frame-modifiers}

 Adobe Workfront has built-in time frame modifiers that you can use without defining a specific date.&nbsp;

 These modifiers are available for any date field in a filter or a prompt in any report.&nbsp;

-For more information about how to&nbsp;filter a report by a time frame associated with a date, see&nbsp; [Filter a report by the time frame of a date](#filtering-by-time-frame).
+For more information about how to&nbsp;filter a report by a time frame associated with a date, see&nbsp; [Filter a report by the time frame of a date](#filter-a-report-by-the-time-frame-of-a-date).

 For example, if you are building an hour report and would like to display hours entered in a specific time frame, you can choose from the following built-in time frame filter options: